 An idea for a radio documentary I'd like to see made by someone: suggested title of "Bloomin' Stoke!" — a feature-length grassroots oral history on the greening of the city over the 50 years from 1966 to 2016.
-It would recount the struggle to green the city's landscape and bring back wildlife, and be told by ordinary people and grassroots conservationists rather than archival TV footage.
+It would recount the struggle to green the city's landscape and bring back wildlife, and be told by the recollections of ordinary people and grassroots conservationists rather than archival TV footage from the mainstream media.
+Ideally it would have no eco-propagandist skew or local political gloss, and would be simply a straightforward history documentary.

 Take the idea and run with it, if you like it.